rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/December.md

 ### Features

 * rapyuta.io now offers a unified storage management experience.
 You can now manage volumes using the **Disk** option present on the console.
-For more information, see [Managing disks](/3_how-tos/34_networking-and-communication/managing-disks/).
+For more information, see [Managing disks](/3_how-tos/34_networking-and-communication/336_managing-disks/).

+* You can now add volumes on devices by providing the mountPath and subPath for each required executable.
+For more information, see [Deploying Packages](/3_how-tos/33_software-development/334_deploy-packages).

 ### Announcement